 7. My landing permit is expiring.
 How do I renew it, and how many copies should I send?

 You must re-apply.
 See the Getting Started section for individual or corporation applications.
 Please email only one (1) copy of the completed application package.
+Do not send any copies by mail.

 8. Are members of a Navy Flying Club able to obtain landing permits?